-If a pulse POI is reconstructed between 100 and 375 ns after the start of the waveform and the voltage criteria above are met, it is accepted as a candidate photoelectron and several checks are performed on the waveform prior to and after the pulsePOI.
+If a POI is reconstructed between 100 and 375 ns after the start of the waveform and the voltage criteria above are met, it is accepted as a candidate photoelectron and several checks are performed on the waveform prior to and after the POI.
 The first check is to ensure that the waveform is near the baseline just before the rising edge of the POI.
 This is accomplished by ensuring that the waveform does not exceed 1 mV, 50 to 20 ns prior to the POI, and eliminates cases where the POI is a late pulse.
 We also ensure the waveform returns to the baseline by checking that no ADC measurement exceeds 1 mV, 100 to 150 ns after the POI.
 These constraints are illustrated as the horizontal red dotted lines and black arrows in regions B and D in the left side of Fig. 3.

-If all the above criteria are met, we sum the reconstructed charges in the pulse series from the POI time, given by WaveDeform, to +100 ns (the dark gray area region C in Fig. 3 (left)).
-This ensures that any all nearby pulses are either fully separated or fully added.
-This is important summation is critical, since WaveDeform may occasionally split an a true SPE pulse into multiple smaller pulses, therefore it is always critical to we must always perform a summation of the charge within a time window.
-The to produce a meaningful charge distribution.
-Consequently, the 100 ns summation also means (region C) also implies that the pulse selection will occasionally accept MPE events.
-We chose 100 ns window for the summation to ensure be sufficiently large that we collect the charge of the a late pulse (recall that late pulses were measured up to 70 ns after the main pulse), should it be there, while minimizing the MPE contamination.
-We After running the pulse selection, we estimate that there is on average a 6.5% probability of the summation time window includes a MPE pulsetwo or more photons.
+If all the above criteria are met, we sum the reconstructed charges in the pulse series from the POI time, given by WaveDeform, to +100 ns (region C in Fig. 3 (left)).
+This ensures that all nearby pulses are either fully separated or fully added.
+This summation is critical, since WaveDeform may occasionally split a true SPE pulse into multiple smaller pulses, therefore we must always perform a summation of the charge within a time window to produce a meaningful charge distribution.
+Consequently, the 100 ns summation (region C) also implies that the pulse selection will occasionally accept MPE events.
+We chose 100 ns window for the summation to be sufficiently large that we collect the charge of a late pulse (recall that late pulses were measured up to 70 ns after the main pulse), should it be there, while minimizing the MPE contamination.
+After running the pulse selection, we estimate that there is on average a 6.5% probability of the summation time window includes two or more photons.